 Though you’ll obviously endure a much lower tenant turnover rate with a long-term than a short-term rental, replacing tenants on even a yearly basis can be costly.
 Every time you lose a tenant you’ll be faced with a range of expenses, from renovations and repairs, to new marketing, to the cost of sitting on a vacant property.

 But there are a few ways you can minimize your tenant turnover.
 Setting your rates a little below market value is a great way to get one up on the competition, possibly costing you money in the short-run, but saving you in the end by giving your occupants more incentive to stick around.
-The local market experts at Authentic Real Estate Team can help you perform the balancing act of setting a price that’s fair for you, and for your renters.
+The local market experts at Orlando Homes For Sale can help you perform the balancing act of setting a price that’s fair for you, and for your renters.

 Another way to reduce turnover is simply to communicate.
 Landlords who are accessible, informative, and attentive to their tenant’s needs stand less risk of them moving out with no notice.
 This increasingly common tenant tactic is called night flight, or midnight move-out, and it can cost a landlord thousands.